the1lab/1lab/src/Algebra/Magma/Unital.lagda.md

 Unital-magma ℓ = Σ Unital-magma-on

 Unital-magma→Magma : {ℓ : _} → Unital-magma ℓ → Magma ℓ
-Unital-magma→Magma (A , unital-mgm) = A , Unital-magma-on.hasMagma-on unital-mgm
+Unital-magma→Magma (A , unital-mgm) = A , Unital-magma-on.has-Magma-on unital-mgm
 ```

 This allows us to define **equivalences of unital magmas** - two unital